jatin-12-2002/Telegram_Bot/README.md

-# Telagram Bot using Gemini-API
+# Telegram Bot using Gemini-API

 ## Prerequisites